rotationalio/rotational.io/content/en/blog/2025-08-27-making-sense-of-llms.md

 ---

 ## What Are LLMs?
-At their core, LLMs are probabilistic algorithms trained on vast text corpora (e.g., [Common Crawl](https://commoncrawl.org/)) to generate text.
+At their core, LLMs are probabilistic machine learning models that have been algorithmically trained on vast text corpora (e.g., [Common Crawl](https://commoncrawl.org/)) to generate text.
 Most are “next token predictors,” meaning they generate the next word (or token) in a sequence based on what came before.
-They come in a variety of forms and sizes, including “reasoning” models that evaluate multiple possibilities before producing a final output.
+They come in a variety of forms and sizes, including “reasoning” models that generate and evaluate multiple possibilities before producing a final output.

 Generative AI isn’t limited to text.
-Other modalities include audio, images, and video, as well as domain-specific applications like biology.
+Other modalities include audio, images, and video (and models of any modality can be adapted to domain-specific applications like biology).
 For this post, though, we’ll focus on text-based LLMs.

 ---

 ## How They Work
 Unlike traditional software, which follows deterministic rules, LLMs operate probabilistically.
 They aren’t hard-coded with logic; instead, they’re “instructed” via prompts to complete tasks within a given context.
+They then complete these tasks by generating tokens (which represent words, portions of words, or specific text characters) based on a probability distribution learned during the training process.

 How well they perform depends on several factors: model fit, the quality of the prompt, and the context provided.
 Outputs can be assessed informally (“does this seem right?”) or through more rigorous evaluation as we discussed in [this post](https://rotational.io/blog/pick-the-best-ai/).